nichitaa/ex_message_broker/docs/checkpoint_1_lab2.md

 ### `SentimentsRouter`

 Pool of `SentimentWorker` workers - started under `SentimentsRouterDynamicSupervisor` supervisor.
-It autoscores the child workers and as well it passes the received tweet to a worker in a round robin fashion.
-It keeps in its' internal state the `Aggregator` `PID` that workers are using to send the calculated tweet score to it.
+It autoscores the child workers, it **safely** terminates the worker process, so no data is being lost and as well it passes the received `tweet_data` to a worker in a round robin fashion.
+It keeps in its internal state the `Aggregator` `PID` that workers are using to send the calculated tweet score to it.

 ### `EngagementRouter`